U.S. companies say consumer still strong even as broader outlook dims

 NEW YORK (Reuters) - Walmart became the latest company to point to a strong U.S. consumer, adding to a raft of firms in recent weeks citing healthy demand at a time when spending is seen as an increasingly key support for the economy.

-Reports of strong demand from companies are a welcome sign to some in the market amid weakening manufacturing activity and a slump in business investment.
+Reports of strong demand are a welcome sign to some in the market amid weakening manufacturing activity and a slump in business investment.

+Consumer spending, which accounts for more than two-thirds of the economy, has been mostly resilient.
+A report on Friday showed U.S. retail sales rebounded in October, even though consumers cut back on big-ticket purchases.

 "I'm in that camp.
 We are now in this job market where the consumer has the advantage versus employers," said Lindsey Bell, chief investment strategist at Ally Invest in Charlotte, North Carolina.

-Lower interest rates, which mean reduced borrowing costs, are giving people more money to spend, and that's likely to be the case for the first half of next year as well, she said.
+Lower interest rates, which mean reduced borrowing costs, are giving people more money to spend, and that is likely to be the case for the first half of next year as well, she said.

-Focus on spending at retailers will remain high next week, when a wide range of retailers report results, wrapping up the reporting period.
-They include Target Corp, Home Depot Inc, Gap Inc and Macy's Inc.
+More reports from retailers are due next week, including from Target Corp <TGT.N>, Home Depot Inc <HD.N>, Gap Inc <GPS.N> and Macy's Inc <M.N>, in the final stretch of the earnings season.

-Homebuilder Lennar Corp, MasterCard and Tapestry were among companies alluding to healthy consumer spending during the current reporting period.
+Homebuilder Lennar Corp <LEN.N>, MasterCard Inc <MA.N> and Tapestry Inc <TPR.N> were among other companies that have alluded to healthy consumer spending during recent conference calls.

-In JPMorgan Chase's Oct.
-15 earnings call, Chief Financial Officer Jennifer Piepszak said uncertainty related to trade may be impacting some investing but the U.S. consumer is "incredibly strong."
+In JPMorgan Chase & Co's <JPM.N> Oct.
+15 earnings call, Chief Financial Officer Jennifer Piepszak said uncertainty related to trade may affect some investing but the U.S. consumer is "incredibly strong."

 "Sentiment is strong for the consumer, credit is good," she said.

-The number of companies mentioning a strong consumer in the third-quarter season is roughly in line with the number in the second-quarter reporting period.
+The number of companies mentioning a strong consumer is roughly in line with the number over a similar period in the prior season.

-To be sure though, business investment has been easing, and plenty of companies have given a more cautious view of the outlook.
-Among them, Cisco Systems Inc late on Wednesday forecast revenue and profit below expectations and said increasing global economic uncertainties were weighing on client spending.
+To be sure, though, business investment has been easing, and plenty of companies have given a more cautious view of the outlook.
+Among them, Cisco Systems Inc <CSCO.O> late on Wednesday forecast revenue and profit below expectations and said increasing global economic uncertainties were weighing on client spending.

-Also, analysts have been cutting earnings forecasts for the fourth quarter and 2020, while third-quarter earnings for S&P 500 are on track to fall slightly from a year ago, which would be the first quarterly profit decline for the group since 2016, according to IBES data from Refinitiv.
+Also, analysts have been cutting earnings forecasts for the fourth quarter and 2020, while third-quarter earnings for the S&P 500 <.SPX> are on track to fall slightly from a year ago.
+That would be the first quarterly profit decline for the group since 2016, according to IBES data from Refinitiv.

 Banking on the consumer is a risk at this point, said Richard Bernstein, chief executive of Richard Bernstein Advisors LLC in New York.

-"If we get a profits recession, you're going to see the employment situation start to change," said Bernstein, who spoke at the Reuters Global Investment Outlook 2020 Summit in New York last week.
+"If we get a profits recession, you're going to see the employment situation start to change," he said during the Reuters Global Investment Outlook 2020 Summit in New York last week.

-Investors will seek further clues from reports on spending trends ahead of the holiday shopping period, when many retailers get a big part of their annual sales.
+Investor focus on consumer spending trends is likely to increase as Black Friday and the holiday shopping period - when many retailers get a big part of their annual sales - approach.

-A report Friday on U.S. retail sales for October could be among them.
+While concerns around the outlook still linger, "overall, we find consumer sentiment is in a better spot today than we saw early in the fall," Bank of America Merrill Lynch economists wrote in a note on Friday.